bashrc2/epicyon/README.md

 python3 epicyon.py --domain [name] --port 8000 --https --path [data directory]
 ```

+## Defining a perimeter

-By default the server will federate with any others.
-You can limit this to a well-defined list with the *--federate* option.
+By default the server will federate with any others, but there may be cases where you want to limit this down to a defined set of servers within an organization.

+You can specify the domains which can federate with your server with the *--federate* option.

 ``` bash
 python3 epicyon.py --domain [name] --port 8000 --https --federate domain1.net domain2.org domain3.co.uk